AdobeXD/plugin-samples/reference/scenegraph.md

 ellipse.fill = new Color("red");
 ```

-To modify an existing fill, always be sure to re-invoke ths `fill` setter rather than just changing the fill object's properties inline.
+To modify an existing fill, always be sure to re-invoke the `fill` setter rather than just changing the fill object's properties inline.
 See ["Properties with object values"](../index.md#object-value-properties).

 **Known issue:** When modifying a _gradient fill_ object specifically, you must clone the gradient returned by the getter before modifying